Djavan 2018

 Visual identity for Djavan's melody

-One of the icons of Brazilian music, Djavan is part of the national imagination and there's hardly anyone who can't hum one of his lyrics, known for their sonic constructions full of curious metaphors.
+One of the icons of Brazilian music, Djavan is part of the national imagination and it's hard to find anyone who doesn't know how to hum some of his lyrics, known for their sound constructions full of curious metaphors.

 Services

-Vesúvio, the musician's 24th album, features 13 songs marked by love, politics and the power of nature.
-And the cover shows Djavan in a way never seen before.
+Vesúvio, the musician's 24th album, features 13 songs marked by love, politics, and the power of nature.
+And the cover features Djavan in a way never seen before.

-"By painting Djavan black and photographing him against a black background, with his dreads attached, his silhouette, one of Brazil's best-known, at the same time as being camouflaged, makes us pay even more attention to his features and individuality, and we even notice his blue eyes, an inheritance from his father."
+“By painting Djavan black and photographing him against a black background, with his dreadlocks tied back, his silhouette, one of the most recognizable in Brazil, while camouflaged, makes us pay even more attention to his features and individuality, even noticing his blue eyes, inherited from his father.”

 image/svg+xml

-"The gold details make a visual analogy to the album's title, Vesuvius, where the artist emerges from a pitch-black background, like a volcano emerges from the earth and overflows, in an illuminated and brilliant lava like our gold," adds Emilio.
+“The gold details create a visual analogy to the album’s title, Vesuvius, where the artist emerges from a pitch-black background, like a volcano emerging from the earth and overflowing, in a lava that is illuminated and bright like our gold,” adds Emilio.

 djavan-image-case-qdrd-03